arcus/education_modules/sql_intermediate/sql_intermediate.md

 </div>

 `GROUP BY` aggregations like the one above can be confusing and frustrating for new SQL users, because you have to remember that an aggregation returns **one and only one** value for the entire group of rows.
 This means you **cannot** ask for something in your `SELECT` clause that could give more than one value for the  group.
 You can include aggregate functions (they by definition give you one and only one value for the group) and you can include what you grouped by (because each member of the group is guaranteed to have the same value), but you can't add anything else.
-For example, we couldn't add, say, `race` in the `SELECT` statement above, because each group (the group `sex` = 'F' and the group `sex` = 'M') could potentially have more than one value for `race`.
+For example, we couldn't add `race` in the `SELECT` statement above without also adding it to the GROUP BY clause, because each group in the existing GROUP BY (i.e. the group `sex` = 'F' and the group `sex` = 'M') could potentially have more than one value for `race` in the data.

 ```sql
 SELECT